-A common system of record keeping and communication is established with our feeder settings and Gartree High School to ensure that pupils with SEND are known to us at transfer and known to schools to which they will later transfer.
+A common system of record keeping and communication is established with our feeder settings and Secondary providers to ensure that pupils with SEND are known to us at transfer and known to schools to which they will later transfer.

-- Our EYFS teachers visit all new starters to the school in the summer term before admission both at home and in their early years setting.
-Parents and early years providers are asked to provide details about the pupils progress strengths weaknesses and any Special Educational Need or Disability.
-Where there has been involvement with the Early Years team a transition meeting is planned with the parents, teacher and SENCo prior to starting school. - The Oadby family of Schools shares it's systems and structures, training and good practice.
-The Oadby Learning Partnership has a website where resources and information are shared.
-There is a common approach to record keeping systems for pupils with SEND.
-These records are passed to Gartree (or other named schools) on transfer. - The SENCO from Gartree (or other named school) is invited to the Annual Review of a child with a Statement/EHCP, in the Autumn Term, which precedes transfer (Year5). - In the term before transfer the Gartree SENCO meets with the Year 5 teacher, Year 5 children with SEND and Langmoor SENCO to discuss and prepare for transition. - Pupils with SEND make additional visits to their new setting to help them prepare for transition, know where they can go to ask for help and meet staff who will be supporting them. - The SENCO's from the Oadby Development Group (Family of Schools) meet termly to monitor and discuss any issues or national initiatives about SEND.
+- ✓ Our EYFS teachers organises visits for all new starters to the school in the summer term before admission both at home and in their early years setting.
+Parents and early years providers are asked to provide details about the pupils progress, strengths weaknesses and any Special Educational Need or Disability.
+Where there has been involvement with the Early Years team a transition meeting is planned with the parents, teacher and SENDCo prior to starting school. - ✓ The SENDCO from the secondary school is invited to the Annual Review of a child with an EHCP, in the Autumn Term, which precedes transfer (Year6). - ✓ In the term before transfer the secondary SENDCo meets with the Year 6 teacher, Year 6 children with SEND and Langmoor SENDCO to discuss and prepare for transition. - ✓ Pupils with SEND make additional visits to their new setting to help them prepare for transition, know where they can go to ask for help and meet staff who will be supporting them. - ✓ The SENDCO attends a termly meeting to monitor and discuss any issues or national initiatives about SEND.